Patryk Dziczek

-Patryk Dziczek (born 25 February 1998) is a Polish professional footballer who plays as a midfielder for Ekstraklasa club Piast Gliwice.
+Patryk Dziczek (born 25 February 1998) is a Polish professional footballer who plays as a midfielder for Ekstraklasa club Pogoń Szczecin.
 Besides Poland, he has played in Italy.

 Club career

 Lazio

-On 23 August 2019, he signed with the Italian club Lazio.
+On 23 August 2019, Dziczek signed with the Italian club Lazio.

 Loan to Salernitana

 On 28 August 2019, he was loaned to Salernitana in Serie B.

 Return to Piast Gliwice

 On 31 August 2022, Dziczek returned to Piast Gliwice and signed a three-year contract.

+Pogoń Szczecin

+On 7 January 2026, fellow Ekstraklasa club Pogoń Szczecin announced they had reached an agreement with Dziczek for him to join Pogoń on a three-year deal in July 2026, following the expiration of his contract with Piast.